whopperprinting/LayerLapse/docs/diy-build-guide.md

 ### Tips:

+- Add a new printer profile in your slicer and name this "Timelapse" or something to that effect.
+That way you can still print normally, but when you want a timelapse, you can just switch printer profiles.
 - Set a delay in your code that is reasonable.
 If you take a photo right after triggering, you'll get vibrations in your timelapse.
 - Make sure to set your focus wisely before starting.
 I reccomend placing an object where you're going to print and focus on that.
 You don't want to look at your timelapse in the end and see it's out of focus.
 - Make sure your camera's standby time is high enough to not cause lag during the printing.
-I had mine set to go into standby mode after a few seconds, this cause lag between the trigger and the camere actually taking the photo, ruining timelapses until I figure out the issue.
-But again, every camera is different.
+I had mine set to go into standby mode after a few seconds.
+This caused lag between the trigger and the camera actually taking the photo, ruining timelapses until I figured out the issue.
+But again, every camera is different, so test out your own settings before committing to a print.
 - Use an AC dummy battery for your camera.
 You wouldn't want your camera dying halfway through a print.

 ---